samuadesina/Covid_19_dissertation/README.md

 - Determine the appropriate epidemiological model for the analysis, such as compartmental models (e.g., SIR, SEIR) or agent-based models.
 - Consider the strengths, limitations, and assumptions of different models.
-- Discuss the selected model and its justification with project supervisor, providing additional information on the model's theoretical foundations, equations, and parameters.
+- Discuss the selected model and its justification with you, I will be providing additional information on the model's theoretical foundations, equations, and parameters.

 ### Model Implementation: